-- Average age 37, the large majority with East Asian heritage, but typically representing about a dozen nationalities.
+- Average age 38, the majority with East Asian heritage, but typically representing about a dozen nationalities.

-- They have highly diverse professional backgrounds, working in everything from major multinationals to family-owned businesses and entrepreneurial initiatives, from the manufacturing sector to professional services, from marketing to statistical applications.
+- - They work in everything from major multinationals to family-owned businesses and entrepreneurial initiatives, from the manufacturing sector to professional services.

 - Ten years' full-time working experience, at least six of which in a managerial role;

 - A bachelor's degree or higher from an accredited institution;

 - Ability to participate dynamically in a 100% English-language learning environment;

 - The understanding and support of your employer and family, because of the substantial time commitment required to complete the program successfully.